nboughton/yapa/README.md

 Available Commands:
-  add         Load a new RSS feed to the store details     Print details of a feed, episode or range/set of episodes help        Help about any command list        List feeds in store mark        Mark an episode or range/set of episodes played/unplayed play        Play a feed, episode or range/set of episodes update      Update the store
+  add         Load a new RSS feed to the store help        Help about any command list        List feeds/episodes in store play        Play a feed, episode or range/set of episodes update      Update the store